stoicamark/DeviceBenchmarkerOLD/README.md

 * network connection type (wifi, cellular, other)
 * download speed

+The library uses only the browser API for gathering all the informations needed for scoring.

-The library is published as an npm package (devmarker). <br>
+It is published on [npm](https://www.npmjs.com/package/devmarker). <br>
 You can pull it to your project easily: `npm install devmarker` <br>
-Add it to your project dependencies: `npm install devmarker --save`
+And you can also add it to your project dependencies: `npm install devmarker --save` <br>